satyajitlion/GravLensing/README.md

 ```

 ## Research Context
-This work contributes to the Hubble tension - the discrepancy between early-universe (CMB) and late-universe (supernovae, lenses) measurements of $H_0$.
+This work contributes to the Hubble tension.
 Machine learning approaches could help resolve systematic uncertainties in lens modeling.